This fresh lemon tiramisu is made with lemon curd, lemon mascarpone cream, and with ladyfingers dipped in limoncello.

 Granulated sugar- you will need ½ cup of granulated sugar for this recipe.
 The dessert will be sweet, but not too sweet. ½ cup of sugar is the perfect balance of sweetness for this recipe.

-Ladyfingers- we used store-bought ladyfingers, but homemade ladyfingers will work amazing for this recipe!
+Ladyfingers- I used store-bought ladyfingers, but homemade ladyfingers will work amazing for this recipe!

 Limoncello- you can use your favorite brand of limoncello for this or use a homemade one!